Intact Financial: History

+History through

 The company was founded as the Halifax Fire Insurance Association in 1809.
 In the 1950s, Dutch insurer Nationale-Nederlanden (NN) established itself in Canada by acquiring the Halifax Insurance Company; Dutch immigration to Canada attracted Nationale-Nederlanden to the country.

 In the 1980s, the company continued to grow with the acquisition of three well-known regional insurers - Commerce Group and Belair in Quebec, and Western Union in Alberta.
 In 1991, Nationale-Nederlanden merged with NMB Postbank to create ING Group, one of the first bank assurance groups in the world.
 In 1993, as the company's business continued to grow, it brought together its insurance companies that had been operating as separated entities under the umbrella of ING Canada.

 A more cohesive entity, ING Canada made a series of acquisitions: the Guardian Insurance business in 1998, followed by the acquisition of Zurich Canada home, auto and small and medium business insurance portfolio in 2001.

 In 2004, the company acquired Allianz Canada.
 That was soon followed with an initial public offering and the start of trading on the Toronto Stock Exchange with ING Group retaining 70% ownership.

+In February 2009, ING reduced its stake from 70% to 7% to raise C$1.9 billion.
 On March 10, 2009, ING Insurance Company of Canada changed its name to Intact Insurance Company.
 On May 13, 2009, ING Canada Inc. changed its name to Intact Insurance.

 The company came together through a series of major acquisitions starting in 2011 when Intact acquired Axa Canada for $2.6 billion.
 The next year Intact acquired Jevco Insurance Company for $530 million, which allowed the company to expand its service to brokers through the opportunity to offer their clients complementary specialized products such as recreational vehicle insurance and specialty lines products to businesses.